Bayemite/maths/e2/maths-e2.md

 **(c.iii)** Prove this formula by mathematical induction.

-We can prove the formula given the recursive definition.
+We can prove the formula given the recursive definition is true.

 The first 5 cases are true:
 $n=1: \frac{1^2+1+2}{2}=2 $